Supermagnum/heatsink/readme.txt

 Keep in mind that these calculations assumes ideal heat transfer and doesn't consider other factors that might affect the cooling process, loss to the environment, heat exhanger loss and so on..
 They also assumes that I haven't made any bloopers.
+I suggest using Cold Gel Packs, Campingaz or similar as they supposedly lasts longer that ice cubes.

 How does one keep the temperature of the coolant at 18 degrees Celsius, 0 degrees coolant is uncomfortable!
 There's also a risk of hyperthermia!